SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-08-02-hlsl-development-cookbooka-review.markdown

 ![src=]()

-Even with my rudimentary shader knowledge I was able to understand the workings of each shader detailed in this book (even without googling), if you are a beginner just refer to [Riemers](http://www.riemers.net/) tutorials or the fantastic set of beginner HLSL tutorials on [GameDevTuts](http://gamedev.tutsplus.com/) and you will be ready for the techniques in this book.&nbsp; I feel it goes in to more detail but not too much (there is little math involved, phew) to help you appreciate just what your graphics card is doing to the output from your game.
+Even with my rudimentary shader knowledge I was able to understand the workings of each shader detailed in this book (even without googling), if you are a beginner just refer to [Riemers](http://www.riemers.net/) tutorials or the fantastic set of beginner HLSL tutorials on [GameDevTuts](http://gamedev.tutsplus.com/) and you will be ready for the techniques in this book.
+I feel it goes in to more detail but not too much (there is little math involved, phew) to help you appreciate just what your graphics card is doing to the output from your game.

 What you waiting for, get ready to make your game shine, whether you are 2D or 3D ![Open-mouthed smile](/Images/wordpress/2013/08/wlEmoticon-openmouthedsmile.png)